scikit-learn-contrib/sklearn-pandas/README.rst

 Changelog
 ---------

 Unreleased
 **********
+* Fix column names derivation for dataframes with multi-index or non-string columns (#166).
 * Change behaviour of DataFrameMapper's fit_transform method to invoke each underlying transformers' native fit_transform if implemented. (#150)